Coolamon

 Health performance in Coolamon is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Coolamon.
-Both younger and older age groups show high prevalence of common health conditions.
-Private health cover is low at approximately 48% of the total population (~1,416 people), compared to 51.5% across Rest of NSW and a national average of 55.7%.
+Coolamon faces significant health challenges, according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
+Private health cover is very low at approximately 48% of the total population (around 1,427 people), compared to 51.9% in Rest of NSW and the national average of 55.7%.

 Frequently Asked Questions - Health